The role of grain dynamics in determining the onset of sediment transport: Introduction

 To illustrate the effects of ${\rm Re}_*$-dependent grain dynamics, we first consider a simple example of a grain sitting on top of a 2D bed, shown in Fig.~\ref{fig:cartoon}.
-Grain $i$ will become unstable when the ratio of the horizontal fluid force (rightward) and vertical forces (gravity minus lift forces) is $\cot \phi$.
+Grain $i$ will become unstable when the ratio of the horizontal fluid force (rightward) and vertical forces (gravity minus lift forces) is $\cot \psi$.
 After this grain becomes unstable (i.e., not in force and torque balance) at the surface of the bed, the subsequent dynamics depend strongly on ${\rm Re}_*$.
 The mobilized grain can then land and remain in one of the other pockets on the bed surface, labeled 1-3, depending on geometry, grain properties, and the amount of momentum it has acquired.
 That is, for the grain to land in one of the pockets, the grain must be stable in that pocket at the given $\Theta$ and it must be moving sufficiently slowly to stop in the pocket.
-The amount of momentum acquired can be approximated by the product of the force experienced by the grain at rest times the characteristic time scale over which that force was able to act.
-For ${\rm Re}_*\ll 1$, this time scale is very short, since viscous effects cause the grain to equilibrate to the fluid flow almost immediately.
-For ${\rm Re}_*\gg 1$, all relevant fluid equilibration time scales are longer than the time between interactions with the bed, and the grain will feel nearly constant acceleration between successive collisions with the bed.